Centimeter-level Positioning by Instantaneous Lidar-aided GNSS Ambiguity Resolution: Introduction

+The main contributions of this research include: 1) lidar measurements generated via a learning-based keypoint extraction strategy are integrated with GNSS code and carrier phase measurements at the observation-level in a mixed measurement model, enabling successful IAR for restricted GNSS satellite visibility; 2) closed-form ADOP expressions are developed to predict the performance of lidar-aided IAR.
 The remainder of this paper proceeds as follows.
-In section \ref{sec:lidar}, a lidar-based method using a high-definition (HD) map for aiding GNSS ambiguity resolution is proposed.
-Accordingly, lidar measurements are generated by registering the measured point cloud with the HD map, which contains georeferenced scans of the road environment collected from a previous time, via a learning-based keypoint extraction strategy~\cite{zhang2021seamless}.
-Such learning-based point cloud registration method is used to produce lidar observations for positioning.
+In Section \ref{sec:lidar}, a lidar-based method using a high-definition (HD) map via deep learning for aiding GNSS ambiguity resolution is proposed.
 Section~\ref{sec:gnss} presents the mixed measurement model with which one can integrate the stated lidar observations with their GNSS counterparts.
-The lidar observations take the form of matched keypoints' coordinates, aiding GNSS observations to estimate the float ambiguities.
 Analytical measures for the precision of the lidar-aided float ambiguities are then presented in Section~\ref{sec:analysis}.
 We thereby show how the precision of the integrated solution competes with that of the lidar-only solution to reduce the ADOP, thus improving the corresponding IAR performance.
 Section~\ref{sec:setup} presents the configurations of the simulated experiment that is followed by Section~\ref{sec:results} showing the corresponding numerical results.
 A discussion on the results is given in Section~\ref{sec:discussion}.
 Finally, concluding remarks are drawn in Section~\ref{sec:concl}.